Emeliana Aiza

 Emeliana Aiza Parada (born 10 May 1980) is a Bolivian politician and trade unionist who served as a party-list member of the Chamber of Deputies from Potosí from 2010 to 2015.
-A member of the Movement for Socialism, she previously represented Potosí's circumscription 41 as a substitute under Severo Pacaja from 2006 to 2010.
+A member of the Movement for Socialism, she represented the same department as a substitute alongside Severo Pacaja from 2006 to 2010.

 Orphaned at a young age, Aiza spent much of her early life working agricultural and farming jobs in her rural community.
 Starting in the late 1990s, she began rising through the ranks of northern Potosí's trade syndicates, capping off her union career as a member of the Chayanta Regional Women's Center.
 The position opened the way for a career in politics, a product of the peasant movement's alignment with the Movement for Socialism.

 In 2005, following an unsuccessful bid for a seat on the Ocurí Municipal Council, Aiza was elected as a substitute member of the Chamber of Deputies.
 She won her own seat in the 2009 election, becoming one of the rare few members of the Movement for Socialism to achieve reelection.
 Elected deputy leader of her party's caucus in the lower chamber, Aiza twice assumed full leadership due to the resignation or absence of her predecessors.
 She was not nominated for a third term.

 Early life and career

 Emeliana Aiza was born on 10 May 1980 in Huayraña, a small Quechua community situated in the Ocurí Municipality, part of the Chayanta Province of northern Potosí, one of the poorest and least economically developed regions of the country.
-The eldest of three sisters, Aiza spent a large part of her early life as head of household, a situation brought about by the death of both her parents, which left her orphaned at the age of 8.
+The eldest of three sisters, Aiza spent a large part of her early life as head of household, a situation brought about by the death of both her parents, which left her orphaned by the age of 8.
 She dropped out of school to focus on working, making a modest living cultivating potatoes and attending to the livestock of her neighbors.
 Eventually, Aiza and her sisters saved enough money to set up their own small farm, allowing them to live independently of others.

 Starting from the late 1990s, Aiza began assuming roles within her area's local peasant unions.
 She got her start in 1999 as a member of her community's syndicate, where she served as Huayraña's representative before larger unions.
 In 2000, she joined the provincial women's union and two years later acceded to the directorate of the Chayanta Regional Women's Center.
 During this time, she also attained membership within the Bartolina Sisa Confederation, the country's national women's organization.